Tasneem227/HospitalMSs/README.md

 ● MedicalRecord.cs: Represents patients' medical records, including details about diagnoses, treatments, and medical history.
-● Nurse.cs: Contains data about nurses working in the hospital, including name and specialties.
-● Patient.cs: Represents patient data such as name, age, gender, and relationships with MedicalRecord and Booking.
+● Nurse.cs: Contains data about nurses working in the hospital, including name and specialties , and shows the appointments related to doctors she works with ● Patient.cs: Represents patient data such as name, age, gender, and relationships with MedicalRecord and Booking.
-● SuperAdmin.cs: Likely refers to a user with higher privileges in the system, such as overall control of hospital settings.
-● Identity Folder: Contains entities related to user and identity management to facilitate authentication processes in the system.
+● SuperAdmin.cs: Likely refers to a user with higher privileges in the system, such as overall control of hospital settings adds admins to diffrent departments ● Identity Folder: Contains entities related to user and identity management to facilitate authentication processes in the system.
-2. Controllers:
+3. Controllers:
 The Controllers folder contains classes that handle the logic of HTTP requests and send data to the Views.
 Each class has a specific function, acting as a bridge between the user interface and the database.